-The exercise price for a share in NORMA Group SE which is to be paid upon the exercise of put or call options, or the forward price to be paid for a share in NORMA Group SE upon fulfilment of the forward purchase, can be higher or lower than the listed price of the share upon sale of the put option or acquisition of the call option or conclusion of the forward purchase.
-The exercise price, or the forward price (without ancillary acquisition costs) may, however, not exceed the price of the share in NORMA Group SE in the Xetra trading system (or a comparable successor system), as determined on the day of the conclusion of the Derivative transaction by the opening auction, by more than 10% and not fall below it by more than 20%.
-The option premium agreed upon by the Company for put options may not fall substantially under, and for call options may not fall substantially over, the theoretical market value of the respective option on the date of conclusion as determined according to recognised methods of financial mathematics, whereby among other things, the agreed exercise price must be taken into account.
-Likewise, the forward price agreed by the Company for forward purchases may not lie substantially over the theoretical forward price determined according to recognised methods of financial mathematics, whereby among other things, the current stock exchange price and the term of the forward purchase must be taken into account.
+The exercise price for a share in NORMA Group SE which is to be paid upon the exercise of put or call options, or the forward price to be paid for a share in NORMA Group SE upon fulfilment of the forward purchase can be higher or lower than the listed price of the share upon sale of the put option, or acquisition of the call option or conclusion of the forward purchase, as the case may be.
+The exercise price, or the forward price, as the case may be (without ancillary acquisition costs) may, however, not exceed the price of the share in NORMA Group SE in the Xetra trading system (or a comparable successor system) on the Frankfurt Stock Exchange, as determined on the day of the conclusion of the derivative transaction by the opening auction, by more than 10% and not fall below it by more than 10%.
+The option premium agreed upon by the Company for put options may not fall substantially under, and for call options may not fall substantially over, the theoretical market value of the respective option on the date of conclusion as determined according to recognised methods of financial mathematics in particular, whereby among other things, the agreed exercise price must be taken into account.
+Likewise, the forward price agreed by the Company for forward purchases may not lie substantially over the theoretical forward price determined according to recognised methods of financial mathematics in particular, whereby among other things, the current exchange price and the term of the forward purchase must be taken into account.